 Effective L&D programs tend to create a snowball effect, as ‘graduates’ have the ability to change the organization for the better.
 A recently trained employee can impart their knowledge to others, which will make their activities more productive without additional investment of training resources.
-And when employees receive training in certain soft skills, they will exhibit improved creativity and problem-solving traits.
+And when employees receive soft skills training, they will exhibit improved creativity and problem-solving traits.

 By developing an organization’s rising stars and potential leaders, a company will be ready for challenges in both the near and distant future.
 Training for employee growth through forward-looking skills can contribute to succession efforts and negate the challenges posed by the Great Resignation and the pending mass exodus of Baby Boomers from the workforce.